 To make these, all you have to do is find yourself a good, sturdy baguette (whole grain is best!) and slice at a 45° angle.
 Then spread some goat cheese onto the slices and top with the olives, red pepper, and pine nuts.
 Bake for about 7 minutes, sprinkle with herbs and olive oil, and serve.

-These would be really perfect at any summer BBQ or fall and winter game-day parties.
+These would be really perfect at any summer BBQ, or fall and winter parties as the perfect holiday finger food.

 What are your favorite ways to eat olives?